jacobrobertsbaca/bcode/HOSTING.md

 );
 ```

 You should enable RLS on the `rooms` and `updates` tables so that clients cannot make arbitrary changes to them.
-Beyond enabling RLS, you do not need to add RLS policies to the tables because all modifications will be performed through a privileged Supabase client that bypasses any RLS policies.
+Beyond enabling RLS, you do not need to add RLS policies to the tables because all modifications will be performed through a privileged Supabase client that bypasses RLS policies.

 ### Auth